punarinta/seo-friendly/doc/load-performance-optimizations.md

 ### Prerendered HTML

-`react-snap` prerenders HTML, so the browser can start to render content or download required resources ASAP.
+`seo-friendly` prerenders HTML, so the browser can start to render content or download required resources ASAP.

 ### preconnect for third-party resources

-`react-snap` tracks all third-party connections during rendering and will place appropriate preconnect links in the `header`.
+`seo-friendly` tracks all third-party connections during rendering and will place appropriate preconnect links in the `header`.

 ### If you are using code splitting feature of Webpack

-`react-snap` will remove chunk scripts from the HTML and instead will place preload links in the `header`.
+`seo-friendly` will remove chunk scripts from the HTML and instead will place preload links in the `header`.

 ### If you are using CSS-in-JS solution

-`react-snap` will prerender all styles and save in the HTML.
+`seo-friendly` will prerender all styles and save in the HTML.

 ## Requires configuration